Greenhouse Britain 2007-2009

 Producer: Chris Fremantle

-A DEFRA grant funded the production of this exhibition.
-Research on the Lea Valley supported by a Bright Sparks grant.
+This project was funded by a DEFRA grant.
+Research on the Lea Valley was supported by a Bright Sparks grant.

 Click Here to read the text “On Ecocivility and On Structure.”